Children's Institute of Pittsburgh: Garden sculptures

-Albert Guibara's sculptures have been selected to be featured in the Children's Institute's garden.
-Guibara has been sculpting for almost fifty years and sculpts in bronze.
+Albert Guibara's sculptures were selected to be featured in the Children's Institute's garden.
 A lifelong resident of San Francisco, California, Guibara is most recognized for his sculptures of: the rabbits and banyan tree at the Grand Cafe, a swaybacked horse at the Hotel Monaco in San Francisco, and the manini and donkey fish and the intertwined wiliwili trees at the Kukio Resort in Kona, Hawaii.
-Guibara is currently sculpting a sunflower pavilion for the Institute; this will lay at the heart of the garden and will represent hope and healing.
-He will make a wishing well for the children.
-A toad on lily pads with sunflowers will be sculpted.
-A 24 inch Jeremy Fisher Frog will be fishing on the lily pad together with the Institute’s signature sunflower umbrella; the sunflower umbrella will be featured in the garden.
-A sunflower trellis is being constructed to face Shady Avenue.
-Fourteen- to eighteen-inch mice, squirrels, and ducks are also being made.
+Guibara's sculptures for the therapeutic garden include a sunflower trellis, frogs, and ducks.